 Field Description Desc Short, one-line description of object.
 Task No changes can be made to objects in a workspace unless the programmer selects a Task under which to work.
 The task# is assigned to the object version when the version is created.
 Many object versions can be created under the same task number.
+Event The Workspace Event History number for the latest action taken

-Event Provides the user with the event number associated with the object version shown and the earliest release under which it was deployed.
-If the object has a WIP status, the event field displays the message "Work in Process."
+Field Description on the selected Object and the first Release in which the event appeared.
+If the object has a WIP status then the event field contains the message, "Work in Process."
 Pmodule Product module codes are assigned to an object when it is first created.
 Version Version code of the PCODE object.
 A version code has three, two-digit parts: level, revision, and patch.
-Use the $\uparrow \psi$ keys to scroll through each version of the PCODE object that is assigned to the workspace.
+Use the ### keys to scroll through each version of the PCODE object that is assigned to the workspace.
 Status The status of the object version is either WIP (Work-In-Process) or Complete.
 Changes can only be made to objects that have a WIP status.
 A WIP status is assigned to object versions when they are created from the Version Menu.
 The status field also displays the status of the source associated with the object as CURRENT, ARCHIVED, NEW, or MODIFIED.
 In addition, the status field also shows the current share status value.
 The share status value can be Task, Group, Public, or Central.
 Encrypt Each character in this field indicates a remote site type for which this object version should be encrypted.
 For instance, if a remote site is defined as a "Query" site, then a Q in this field indicates that the object version should be encrypted when deployed to that site.
 A value of ! in this field indicates that the object should never be deployed to a remote site.
 A value of B in this field means that this file is a binary file.

-6.5.1 Adding a DOC Object
+6.5.1.
+Adding a DOC Object